westphahl/konverter/README.md

 ### Context

-The `context` key in the config contains a list of files that Konverter loads as variable definitions for rendering templates.
-In the case of multiple context files contain the same top-level key, the entry from the last listed file wins (in the future we might support merging those contexts).
+The `context` key in the config contains a list of files or directories that Konverter uses for loading variable definitions.
+Those variables serve as the context (hence the name) when rendering templates.
+In the case of multiple context files containing the same top-level key, the entry from the last listed file wins (in the future we might support merging those contexts).

 This is how a simple context file might look like
 ```yaml